Q1: What is your background, & how did you first get involved with WordPress?

 We’re not solely focused on being an agency though, WordPress runs deep in our veins and we care deeply about the future of the platform and community.
 We’ve put a lot of work into the WP REST API, both by directly supporting 2 of the 4 members of the leadership team and by running conferences like A Day of REST (Come to Boston on March 9th) and A Week of REST.
 We also heavily invest in several other areas. for example, both the Core Polyglots and Accessibility leads work at Human Made as do 4 members of the group who have Core commit access.

 We really think of Human Made as being focused on two things.
 The first, being great at WordPress.
 And the second being a fantastic place to work.
 Our remote-first culture and our diverse and happy team are a huge part of how we think about the success of the company.
-We’re hoping to do more there too, initially by sharing our experience (check our Out of Office conference on Nov 29th) and by building products that serve remote workers.
+We’re hoping to do more there too, initially by sharing our experience and by building products that serve remote workers.
 Nomadbase, a product currently in active development, is designed to help remote workers and digital nomads find each other as they’re traveling around, after all, hanging out with Humans in real life is super important!

 Q3: What challenges did you face in building the agency?